bodrick/awesome/TOPICS.md

 *   [Depressurizer/Depressurizer](https://github.com/Depressurizer/Depressurizer) - A Steam library categorizing tool.
 *   [Theo47/Depressurizer](https://github.com/Theo47/Depressurizer) - Depressurizer is a program that helps you categorize your steam games.
-*   [JosefNemec/Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
 *   [JustArchiNET/ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) - C# application with primary purpose of farming Steam cards from multiple accounts simultaneously.
 *   [tModLoader/tModLoader](https://github.com/tModLoader/tModLoader) - A mod to make and play Terraria mods.
 Supports Terraria 1.4 (and earlier) installations
 *   [Codeusa/Borderless-Gaming](https://github.com/Codeusa/Borderless-Gaming) - Play your favorite games in a borderless window; no more time consuming alt-tabs.